johan162/bayescalc/docs/Userguide.md

 ## CLI Commands Reference

 <!-- CLI_HELP_START -->
+> [!WARNING]
-**NOTE:** This section is auto-generated from the source code.
+> This section is auto-generated from the source code.
 Do not edit it manually; instead update the code or run the generator.

 Below are the supported CLI commands and their arguments: